8 Quick Tips And Tricks To Help Declutter Your Home

 Don’t litter your home with small shrines.
 There is no need to continue the tradition of inheriting other people’s items just because they once owned them or keep stuff around to remember past good times.

-Sure, there are items a parent, family member, or close friend may have owned that bring back good memories to mind but that does not mean you have to own it to enjoy those memories.
+Sure, there are items a parent, family member, or close friend may have owned that bring back good memories, but that does not mean you have to own them to enjoy them.
 They are already embedded in your mind.

-Sometimes we keep junk because we think it may be worth money one day.
-If you believe the items are worth money there is no shame in selling, donating, or giving them away to someone who can truly use them.
+Sometimes, we keep junk because we think it may be worth money one day.
+If you believe the items are worth money, there is no shame in selling, donating, or giving them away to someone who can use them.

-Sometimes there is a feeling of the sunk cost that compels us to hold on to things because of perceived value.
-Why clutter your life with things you really do not want and things that bring no true value to your life?
-Get rid of it.
+Sometimes, a feeling of sunk cost compels us to hold on to things because of perceived value.
+Why clutter your life with things you do not want and things that bring no value?
+Please get rid of them.

 Add the extra money to your bank account or apply the earnings as a tax write-off.
-The great memories will still be just as sweet and you will not spend years cleaning and moving that extra junk around the house.
+The great memories will still be just as sweet, and you will not have to spend years cleaning and moving that extra junk around the house.

 3. Designate A Place For Incoming Documents

-There was a time I could remember seeing something around the house I would like to get my hands on and had to go on a treasure hunt looking on tabletops, counters, drawers, and all over my car to find it.
+There was a time I could remember seeing something around the house I wanted to get my hands on, and I had to go on a treasure hunt, looking on tabletops, counters, drawers, and all over my car to find it.

-I know I just saw it but when I needed it I could never find it.
+I just saw it, but I could never find it when needed.
 LOL.

-Now I put EVERYTHING (mail and documents) in one place.
+Now, I put EVERYTHING (mail and documents) in one place.
 That solved many problems for me.
-Most importantly it gives me time and a place to go when I need those documents.
-Before I will rush through the mail from the time it would take for me to walk through the front door to the kitchen or dining room table.
+Most importantly, it gives me time and a place to go when I need those documents.
+Before, I would rush through the mail for the time it would take for me to walk through the front door to the kitchen or dining room table.

-Now I know where everything is, I get my dining room table back, a few draws, and countertops too.
-You should give it a try.
-The place you choose could be a spot on a table, a draw, a whole room, or even a shoebox.
-You choose what you believe will work best for you.
+Now I know where everything is.
+I returned my dining room table, a few drawers, and countertops.
+It would be best if you gave it a try.
+Your chosen place could be a spot on a table, a draw, a whole room, or even a shoebox.
+You decide what you believe will work best for you.

 4. Use A “Maybe” Box Technique To Help Declutter Your Home

 One of the best ways to declutter an area is to create a “Discard” and “Keep” box.
-When you come across items you quickly decide what box it belongs to and treat them accordingly.
+When you come across items, you quickly decide which box they belong to and treat them accordingly.

-Sometimes the decision is not that simple and a “Maybe” box would be handy.
-Items that usually end up in the “Maybe” box are things you believe will be needed one day (that day never comes), sentimental items, and Items you believe have a monetary value.
+Sometimes, the decision is not simple, and a “Maybe” box would be handy.
+Items that usually end up in the “Maybe” box are things you believe will be needed one day (that day never comes), sentimental items, and Items you think have a monetary value.

-I say get rid of all of it but I will allow you to decide.
+I say get rid of it, but I will allow you to decide.
 Store the “Maybe Box” out of the way for at least 30 days or 6 months.
-If you need any of those items remove them from the box.
-After 6 months if there are any items left, donate, give away, or sell them.
+If you need any of those items, remove them from the box.
+After 6 months, if any items are left, donate, give away, or sell them.

 5. Clear Off All Counters To Help Declutter Your Home

-This may seem simple but it will go a long way to combat visual stress.
-There is something calming about relaxing in a freshly cleaned home with everything in its place.
+This may seem simple, but combating visual stress will go a long way.
+Something is calming about relaxing in a freshly cleaned home with everything in its place.

 Clearing off your counter space can help simulate that effect.
 Take a look at your counter space.
 Does that toaster need to be there?
 What about those potholders, that bread maker or blender?

 Are there other places in the kitchen that can be stored and brought out when needed?
-Clear away as many items if not all of them.
-Clear off all papers, books, and other junk.
+Clear away as many items as possible, including papers, books, and other junk.

-We are looking to achieve a clear clean functional, clutter, and stress-free look in the kitchen.
+We want a clear, clean, functional, clutter-free, and stress-free look in the kitchen.

 6. Quit Overlooking The Clothes You Don’t Wear

-Creating a Minimalist Wardrobe will simplify your morning routine but first, let’s take a look at what you actually wear.
-How long are you going to waste time sorting through the same clothes you do not wear every day?
+Creating a Minimalist Wardrobe will simplify your morning routine, but first, let’s look at what you wear.
+How long will you waste time sorting through the same clothes you do not wear every day?
 Some are too small, ugly, or out of season.

-Sell, give away or donate clothing you no longer have a use for.
-Store the clothing that is out of season out of the way.
-Getting dressed every day should be a joy, not a stressful treasure hunt.
+Sell, give away, or donate clothing you no longer use—store out-of-season clothing out of the way.
+Getting dressed daily should be a joy, not a stressful treasure hunt.

-After a period of time, it will become obvious you only wear a small portion of the clothing hanging in your closet.
+After some time, it will appear that you only wear a small portion of the clothing in your closet.
 For me, it was just 25%.
-From here you know the routine, sell, donate, or give away the unnecessary clothing hanging in your closet.
+You know the routine from here: sell, donate, or give away the unnecessary clothing hanging in your closet.

-Your mornings will go smoother when you look in your closet and are able to put your hands on exactly what you need.
+Your mornings will go smoother when you look in your closet and can put your hands on exactly what you need.
 Only the clothes you love to wear will be smiling at you.

 7. Try This Quick and Simple Declutter Routine Daily